dcm4che/dcm4chee-arr/INSTALL.md

 http://ip-address-of-JBOSSSERVER:JBOSSPORT/dcm4chee-arr/view/xmllist?UserID=admin&AuditSourceID=SOMESOURCE

 Testing the Web application:
-To query the archive using the web application provided just point you browser to http://ip-address-of-JBOSSSERVER:JBOSSPORT/dcm4chee-arr-web/
+To query the ARR using the web application provided just point you browser to http://ip-address-of-JBOSSSERVER:JBOSSPORT/dcm4chee-arr-web/